 The Cayman Islands have the most pristine beaches and lots of fun things to do.
 Grand Cayman, the most popular island, is a major hotspot for sunbathers and tourists, receiving a handful of cruise ships daily.
 Island activities include stingray encounters, snorkeling, and catamaran trips.
-The one most well-known take guests from the stingray sandbar to a nearby coral reef for snorkeling and seeing Grand Cayman’s amazing tropical fish.
+The most well-known trip takes guests from the stingray sandbar to a nearby coral reef for snorkeling and seeing Grand Cayman’s amazing tropical fish.
 The Cayman Islands are also home to upscale and designer shopping with duty-free pricing.
 Be sure to visit the beautiful Seven Mile Beach.

 Jamaica is a mountainous island riddled with all things Bob Marley (his picture is even on their paper money), rum, and jerked meats.
 Ocho Rios, which translates to eight rivers, is a hotspot for water tubing down the swift river rapids as well as exploring the tropical landscape.
-Jamaica is known for grand hotels, many all-inclusive, and delicious restaurants.
+Jamaica is known for grand hotels (many all-inclusive) and delicious restaurants.
 Visit Bob Marley’s mausoleum honoring Jamaica’s Father of Reggae.
 A newly explored part of Jamaica is Falmouth, home to the newest Jamaican cruise port.
 It is nearby the Good Hope Plantation, an interesting spot for a tour and afternoon tea.

 Though not the safest of the Caribbean countries, Honduras’s Isla Roatán is stunning!
 The beaches around the island will surprise you.
 Amazing white-water rafting opportunities lie on the opposite side of the island from where most tourists are.
-The popular Mahogany Bay is where 95% of Caribbean corals are found.
+The popular Mahogany Bay is where 95% of the Caribbean’s corals are found.
 Butterfly and iguana reserves are an adventurous draw for tourists while colorful botanical gardens offer them a visual delight.
 Honduras has the largest barrier reef in the Caribbean, so water adventures are plentiful.
 Make sure to check out the Jesus lizards which can literally walk on water.

 The United States Virgin Islands

-In St. Thomas, upscale shopping offers deep pocket discounts featuring electronics, jewelry, & clothing.
+In St. Thomas, upscale shopping offers deep pocket discounts on electronics, jewelry, and clothing.
 Popular attractions in the USVI are Blackbeard’s Tower, Bluebeard’s Castle, and Frederick Lutheran Church.
 The most well-known beaches are Magen’s Bay and Honeymoon Beach.
 St. John, the smallest island, is my favorite and more remote than St. Thomas.
 In its heyday, St. John had 25 sugar producing factories due to the fact that sugarcane in the 18th century was a profitable export.
 The community is primarily artsy.
 The third island, St. Croix, is the largest and features noteworthy restaurants, a historic town, “Rain Forest” botanical gardens, and golf courses.

 This mountainous island is home to great beaches, reef-diving, rainforests, and waterfalls.
-In addition, St. Lucia offers exceptional luxury resorts.
+In addition, St. Lucia has exceptional luxury resorts.
 Its capital, Castries, is accessible by many methods, making it an ideal base for island hopping to some of the more ritzy Caribbean destinations.
 St. Lucia’s cobalt waters are perfect for catamaran sailing and swimming.

-Breathtaking beauty is abundant in Barbados; their fine-sand beaches are stunning, which may be why it is a top tourist destination.
+Breathtaking beauty is abundant in Barbados; the fine-sand beaches are stunning, which may be why it is a top tourist destination.
 The island people are referred to as “Bajans” and are extremely friendly.
 The capital, Bridgetown, is the island’s biggest city plus it is a recognized UNESCO World Heritage Site.

-Belize is one of the world’s most sought-after eco-tourism destinations, offering a snorkeler’s and scuba diver’s paradise in an unspoiled Caribbean setting.
-The clear waters are visually appealing and it is bursting with mangrove coasts and unique rain forests.
-In fact, Belize claims the Western hemisphere’s largest and most magnificent barrier reef.
-Belize also has scenic Mayan civilization ruins (I visited Altun Há) which date back to the Classic period, 250 AD to 900 AD.
-Try a scenic river cruise on the River Belize or go caving if you are up for an adventure.
+Belize is one of the world’s most sought-after eco-tourism destinations, offering paradise for snorkelers and scuba divers in an unspoiled Caribbean setting.
+The clear waters are visually appealing and it is bursting with mangrove coasts, unique rain forests, and the Western hemisphere’s largest and most magnificent barrier reef.
+Belize also has scenic Mayan civilization ruins (I visited Altun Há), which date back to the Classic period, 250 AD to 900 AD.
+Take a scenic river cruise on the River Belize or go caving if you are up for an adventure.
 Do not miss the Blue Hole and the toucans!
 Luxury travelers will want to check out Ambergris Caye.
 Fact: Belize is the only English speaking country in Central America.

 The British Virgin Islands

-Grand Turk, Turks and Caicos Islands
+Turks and Caicos Islands

-The country of the Bahamas is an archipelago made up of over 700 islands, starting only 50 miles from Florida.
-Their intense beauty will impress you with layered shades, which have been attracting boaters, fishermen, and scuba divers for ages.
+The Bahamas is an archipelago made up of over 700 islands, starting only 50 miles from Florida.
+The intense beauty will impress you, attracting boaters, fishermen, and scuba divers.
 Though independent since 1973, the Bahamas still honors its British customs and driving rules.
 Outstanding hotels and casinos are plentiful.
-Of the 5 million visitors to the Bahamas each year, 71% of those arriving via cruise ship.
-Nassau has a lovely town to stroll through and peruse handmade arts and crafts at the Straw Market.
+Of the five million visitors to the Bahamas each year, 71% of those arrive via cruise ship.
+Nassau has a lovely town to stroll through where you can peruse handmade arts and crafts at the Straw Market.

 Bonaire remains a pristine island with small-town charms and a dazzling marine life.
 Its crystal clear waters attract scuba divers and snorkelers in droves to witness the colorful array of sea creatures.
-Bonaire is one of three islands in the Netherlands Antilles island-chain, and the second largest, shaped like a boomerang.
-Other than water adventures, Bonaire offers great bird-watching, good seafood restaurants, biking, and hiking.
+Bonaire is one of three islands in the Netherlands Antilles island-chain and the second largest, shaped like a boomerang.
+Other than water adventures, Bonaire offers great bird-watching, seafood restaurants, biking, and hiking.
 It is also in hopes of becoming the first Caribbean island to be 100% powered by sustainable energy.

 Traveling to the Caribbean can be either very cheap or expensive, as hotel rates and flight fares change all the time; but the most economical way to see these destinations is via cruise ship.
-The average price of a week-long cruise that may see 3-4 cruise ports can be as inexpensive as $499 for an inside room, which also includes all of your meals.
+The average price of a week-long cruise that may see three to four cruise ports can be as inexpensive as $499 for an inside room, which includes all of your meals.
 I recommend traveling by cruise ship and seeing as much as you can.
 When you find the places you truly love, you can always go back on a land trip.

 Did you find something you like?
 I hope that wherever you may roam for spring break, you will have a wonderful time and safe travels.